 Shifting from individual to corporate

-Discipleship has become mostly about individually learning things.
+Discipleship in churches has become mostly about individually learning things.
 It’s become redefined to be this because, for the most part, we’ve lost the desire and need to become one with other believers.

 It’s risky, it’s hard, you have to lose, you have to die to yourself.
 It’s the hardest challenge every church is presented with.